akyrafiq/data_viz_new/README.md

 ![The rate of infections compared between the two variants but without log axes to demonstrate how big  the divergence between the two trends are.](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%201/infections_nonlog.png)
 ![The rate of death compared between the two variants.](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%201/deaths.png)

 The first two plots show how the rate of infection varies between the two variants.
-The first uses a log axis so that they are comparable but I also show it without the log axis to demonstrate how big the divergence between the two trends are.
+The first uses a log axis so that they are comparable but I also show it without the log axes to demonstrate how big the divergence between the two trends are.
 The third plot shows an estimate of roughly how many people are expected to die from the amount infected each day.
 Realistically there should be a lag added in to show when these dates actually occur, but again this was done purely for demonstration purposes.
 (Updates 27/01: In a UK government press briefing, it was announced that the new variant in fact had an even higher fatality rate than the original virus... so the situation is even worse than first imagined)

 ## Visualisation 2: Football League Tables